-Other functions of the EHS representatives include the investigation of safety incidents and breaches.
-Investigation is carried out to identify the root cause and tabled during the EHS meeting for sharing.
+Other functions of the HSE representatives include the investigation of safety incidents and breaches.
+Investigation is carried out to identify the root cause and tabled during the HSE meeting for sharing.

-In addition, employee performance appraisals includes safety performance.
+In addition, employee performance appraisals include safety performance.
 Breaches to safety requirements will be reflected in the annual performance appraisal as demerit points.